qdrant/landing_page/qdrant-landing/content/documentation/tutorials/contract-management-stackit-aleph-alpha.md

 Maximal Marginal Relevance.
 It is a technique to diversify the search results, so the user gets the most relevant documents, but also the most diverse ones.
 The `mmr` search is slower, but might be more user-friendly.

-Our search application is ready, and we can deploy it to the same environment as the ingestion pipeline on Stackit.
+Our search application is ready, and we can deploy it to the same environment as the ingestion pipeline on STACKIT.
 The same rules apply here, so you can use the SKE or the Compute Engine, depending on the specifics of your organization.

 ## Next steps